deep1207/my-first-repo/readme.txt

 "Welcome to my first repo"
 "Learning Git is going well so far."
 "Adding a new line"
-"I am new to git"
+"I am old to git"